ipaleka/algodjango/media/blog-post.md

 Let's do one more thing before we move to the next section.
 If we now visit project's root/index page then both the standalone and wallet-based accounts will show up.
 Update the index view and use the Django object relational mapper to exclude the wallet-based accounts:

-`mainapp/views.py`
-We use the base template as we're going to code the wallet-based accounts functionality in this tutorial that will use the same base template:
+We use the base template as we're going to code the wallet-based accounts functionality in this project that will use the same base template:

 `mainapp\templates\mainapp\base_account.html`